 Directly from you or your representatives acting on your behalf.
 For example, we may collect information from you when you visit one of our Websites, sign-up for our newsletter or other marketing communications, participate in a prize promotion, contest or event, make a purchase or return something to us through an online store, order form, by e-mail or over the phone, submit a review or participate in a survey, communicate with us via social media, contact us for assistance, or attend one of our in-person events.

-Service providers and third party partners, when they share information with us.
+Service providers and third-party partners, when they share information with us.

 Social network information.
 When you use a social network login to access our services, you may share certain personal information from your social media account with us, for example, your name, email address, photo, list of social media contacts, and any other information that may be or you make accessible to us when you connect your social media account to your services account.
 The specific information transferred depends on your security settings and the privacy notice of your social media network.

 Publicly available databases.
+For example, we may collect information about you when we interact with you on social media.

 BUSINESS AND COMMERCIAL PURPOSES FOR WHICH WE COLELCT PERSONAL INFORMATION